AIHelpsSoft/documentations/API_DOCUMENTATION.md

     + role: `professional` (array[string], optional) - get only employees of given role (several roles can be separated by comma)
     + service: `aad32c8c-1cb7-429a-ab06-5071c4debca3` (array[identifier], optional) - get only employees that can provide all given services (several services can be separated by comma)
     + `free_time`: `2018-11-29T19:30:00.000Z..2018-11-29T20:30:00.000Z` (string, optional) - get only employees who will be free at specified time range.
 If `location` filter is set, looks only at specified location (otherwise search in all).
-    + `free_time_professionals`: `71a98638-ef51-497a-88ae-8b4f1efaaa8b` (array[identifier], optional) - if free_time filter used, specifies professionals (one or many, several appointments can be separated by comma), for which free time will be calculated (if not set - for all)
     + `free_time_skip_appointments`: `bc4311b8-329c-40a9-a784-04cb5f7fe1aa` (array[identifier], optional) - if free_time filter used, specifies which appointments should be skipped checking (several appointments can be separated by comma) - skipped appointments will be treated as free time
     + archive: false (boolean, optional) - get only archive or none archive employees
     + public: false (boolean, optional) - get only public or non public employees